jaredmaks/tinyml-on-the-edge/README.md

 # Encode the model in arduino header file

-Open accelerometer and gyroscope clasifier sketch on this repository named as **nano-33-ble.ino**.
+Open accelerometer and gyroscope clasifier sketch on this repository named as **nano-classifier.ino**.
 It was created by Don Coleman, Sandeep Mistry and modified by Dominic Pajak, Sandeep Mistry.
 On the far top right, click on the drop down button and click New Tab.
 Name the file as **model.h** when you save it.
 Open the downloaded **model.h** file on your favourite editor and copy the content.
 Paste in your new **model.h** file you created alongside the classifier sketch and save.
 Upload the sketch and turn to Serial Monitor on on Tools to view result.
 The confidence of each gesture will be printed to the Serial Monitor showing (0 = low confidence, 1 = high confidence)

 ![photo 6](images/model-head.png)
 ![photo 7](images/classifier-output.png)